What strategies can be used to increase energy supply?

 Non-renewable

-Non-renewables are the most commonly used energy source around the world.
-Historically, the most accessible fossil fuel resources have been removed from the ground as this makes most economic sense.
-However, mining is becoming increasingly complex as we increasingly exploit resources deep underground.
+Non-renewables are the most commonly used energy source worldwide.
+The most accessible fossil fuel resources have been removed from the ground, as this makes the most economic sense.
+However, mining is becoming increasingly complex as we exploit resources deep underground.

-In the future, non-renewable energy resources will become too expensive, both economically and environmentally, to extract.
-However, despite their environmental impact, fossil fuels are and in the short term will continue to be important for some time.
+In the future, non-renewable energy resources will become too expensive to extract economically and environmentally.
+Despite their environmental impact, fossil fuels will remain important for some time.

-Nuclear power is a non-renewable energy resource that uses the uranium as the raw material.
+Nuclear power is a non-renewable energy resource that uses uranium as a raw material.
 Water is heated by nuclear fission to create steam to drive turbines.

 Renewable

 Renewable energy resources are increasingly being used to generate electricity.
-As renewable energy becomes more efficient and better value its role in global energy production will become more important.
+As renewable energy becomes more efficient and valued, its role in global energy production will become more critical.

-Below, are the advantages and disadvantages of a range of renewable energy resources.
+Below are the advantages and disadvantages of various renewable energy resources.

 Biomass